Levi Smans: Heerenveen

 On 24 May 2024, Heerenveen announced an agreement for the signing of Smans on a four-year deal, to be effective as of 1 July 2024.
 The fee was undisclosed by the club, but reported to be several hundred thousand euros.
-He made his debut in the Eredivisie in a 1-0 Way defeat against AFC Ajax on the 11 August 2024, appearing as a second-half substitute for Espen van Ee.
-He scored his first league goal for the club with the opening goal in a 1-1 draw against RKC Waalwijk on 29 November 2024.
+He made his debut in the Eredivisie in a 1–0 away defeat against AFC Ajax on the 11 August 2024, appearing as a second-half substitute for Espen van Ee.
+He scored his first league goal for the club with the opening goal in a 1–1 draw against RKC Waalwijk on 29 November 2024.
+In August 2025, Smans had to be withdrawn early in the second half of a 1–1 draw against FC Volendam having suffered a serious knee injury, following a challenge from Alex Plat.